-The following article was written by John K. Reed, PhD, and published in the Creation Research Society newsletter, CreationMatters, Vol. 21 No. 3, May 2016.
+The following article was published in the Creation Research Society newsletter, CreationMatters, Vol. 21 No. 3, May 2016.

 If naturalism has evolved into the dominant system, why should Christians stand in its way?
 First and foremost, we should obey God.
 Second, naturalism as a worldview fails logical tests (Lisle, 2009; 2010;

 Reed et al., 2004; Reed and Williams, 2012).
 These contradictions stem from naturalism’s reliance on science, which in turn relies on Christian axioms, such as the inherent rationality of nature.
 Science developed and thrived in, and only in, the Christian West.
 Therefore, its underlying presuppositions are justified only by Christian theology.

 Creationism is fighting far more than twisted facts, incoherent theories, and incomplete forensic history.
 At root, it is a conflict between worldviews.
 In recent decades, we have seen the degradation of the old optimistic naturalism towards nihilism in the current postmodernist rejection of truth.
 Science cannot survive those forces; even now we see its vanishing integrity.
 Only a Christian worldview could create and contain science and its discoveries; only a robust Christianity can save it from naturalism.